docknetwork/crypto-wasm-ts/README.md

 For signers (issuers of credentials), it's important to encode attributes that need to be verifiably encoded using a reversible encoding as the decryption might happen much later than the proof verification and thus the decryptor should be able to independently recover the actual attributes.
 This situation is different from selective disclosure where the actual attributes are given to the verifier who can then encode the attributes before verifying the proof.
-One such pair of functions are `Signature.reversibleEncodeStringMessageForSigning` and `Signature.reversibleDecodeStringMessageForSigning` and you can see its use in the above-mentioned test.
+One such pair of functions are `Signature.reversibleEncodeStringForSigning` and `Signature.reversibleDecodeStringForSigning` and you can see its use in the above-mentioned test.

 For creating the proof of knowledge of the BBS+ signature and verifiably encrypting an attribute, the prover creates the following 2 statements.